pantheon-systems/documentation/source/content/quicksilver.md

 </Alert>

-## Composer-managed Script Installs
+## Composer Script Installs

 You can use Terminus to install Quicksilver scripts with Composer if you have Composer-managed sites.
-The sections below provide links to the Pantheon-maintained scripts.
+The sections below provide links to the Pantheon-maintained repositories.

 ### Clear Cloudflare Cache

-You can clear your Cloudflare cache by following the steps in the [Pantheon-maintained Cloudflare Cache repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/cloudflare_cache).
+Use the [Pantheon Cloudflare Cache repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/cloudflare_cache) to clear your Cloudflare cache.

 <Alert title="Note"  type="info" >